 Transport Minister Matteo Salvini welcomed and supported this decision, even posting on his social media, “As promised… air travel is getting more pet-friendly!”

-However, fact-checking website The Local reported that this new rule may not be as revolutionary as they claim it to be.
+However, fact-checking website The Local reported that this new rule may not be as revolutionary as they claim.

-Also, this decision only gives the airlines an option to change their policies; it is not mandatory.
+This decision only gives the airlines an option to change their policies, but does not require them to do so.

 We'll have to wait and see before flying off to Italy!